boudewijn3004/transformationassignmentida1/readme.md

-# Tranformations with WEBGL P5
+# Transformations with WEBGL P5

 I tried to make a growing cell transformation.
 It is not quite finished yet tho.